Readit News logoReadit News

 (I wince mentioning this publicly; still have flashback trauma from when some HNer wrote a script to download as much data as possible from our Firebase and got a $1k bill overnight.)

-eieio · a year ago
+eieio · 2 years ago

 Hi!
 Sorry it took me a bit to get to this, I've been hacking to keep the server up for the last several hours.